hwdeboer1977/AI-projects/web-summary-agent/README.md

 This project is an experimental **AI-powered web page summarization agent**.

-It fetches a web page (or accepts raw text), extracts the readable content, and generates a structured summary using an LLM.
+It can:

+- summarize a web page by URL (server-side fetching), or
+- summarize the _currently open page_ directly from the browser (extension)

+Readable content is extracted and converted into structured **Markdown summaries** using an LLM.
 The system is designed around **explicit summarization modes** to control hallucination vs enrichment.

-The project consists of:

-- reusable summarization tools
-- a backend API
-- a minimal web UI
-- a foundation for a future browser extension

 ---